aaronsaray/aaronsaray.com/_posts/2011-05-20-themetemplate-system-in-zend-framework.markdown

 ### Create the Front Controller Plugin

-Our plugin will be called Application_Plugin_Theme.
+Our plugin will be called `Application_Plugin_Theme`.
 I'll register a routeShutdown hook because this is one of the last things we have to do or figure out.
 Certainly don't want to do it on every call in the loop nor do I want to do it before a redirect could occur.

 **`application/plugins/Theme.php`**
 ```php